Enhancement of gaps in thin graphitic films for heterostructure formation: Abstract

 \section{Abstract}

 There are a large number of atomically thin graphitic films with similar structure to graphene.
 These films have a spread of bandgaps relating to their ionicity, and also to the substrate on which they are grown.
 Such films could have a range of applications in digital electronics where graphene is difficult to use.
-I use the dynamical cluster approximation to show how electron-phonon coupling between film and substrate can enhance these gaps in a way that depends on the range and strength of the coupling, as well as the length scales of spatial fluctuations.
+I use the dynamical cluster approximation to show how electron-phonon coupling between film and substrate can enhance these gaps in a way that depends on the range and strength of the coupling.
 One of the driving factors in this effect is the proximity to a charge density wave instability for electrons on a honeycomb lattice.
 The enhancement at intermediate coupling is sufficiently large that spatially varying substrates and superstrates could be used to create heterostructures in thin graphitic films with position dependent electron-phonon coupling and gaps, leading to advanced electronic components.